codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 1. Follow the instructions to select the source repository and complete the import.

-1. Review and adjust your tool and pattern configurations if necessary.
+1. Review and adjust your tool and code pattern configurations if necessary.

 Codacy will use the updated configurations on the next analysis.